Dimension-variable Mapless Navigation with Deep Reinforcement Learning: Real-world Performance Evaluation

-As shown in Fig. 12, four real-world scenarios are used to test the navigation performance of robots.
-In two indoor scenairos (Fig. 12(a,b)), the obstacles are meticulously placed to ensure that there exists a path allowing the middle-sized robot to pass.
-In each scenario, the goal points are marked with red cross.
-Due to the space constraints, the large-sized robot is only tested in the corridor shown in Fig. 12(c).
-In each task, the mission of the robot is to successively reach several goal points.
+As shown in Fig. \ref{real_env}, four real-world scenarios were used to test the navigation performance of robots.
+In two indoor scenarios (REnv\_0 and REnv\_1), the obstacles were meticulously placed to ensure that there existed a path allowing the medium-sized robot to pass.
+In each scenario, the goal points were marked by red crosses.
+Due to spatial constraints, the large robot was only tested in the corridor scenario (REnv\_2) displayed in Fig. \ref{env2}.
+In each task, the primary objective of the robot was to sequentially navigate towards multiple designated goal points.

-The navigation results can be found in the attached video, and the trajectories generated by robots are given in Fig. 14.
-As shown, all tasks are accomplished successfully.
-As shown in Fig. 12(a,b), when its radius is small ($R$=$0.2$m), the robot chooses short paths to reach the target.
-When $R$=$0.37$m , the robot is aware that it cannot pass the narrow passages and adaptively switches to paths with wider passages.
-In addition, for robots with the same radius, similar trajectories are generated, but the completion time $T_{task}$ increases with the decrease of maximum angular velocity.
-This observation can be explained by (14), where a small \( \omega _{s}^{\max } \) restricts the robot to reach its ideal linear velocity \( v_{s}^{ideal} \), thus leading to longer completion time.
+The scenario setting and completion time for each task were indicated in Table \ref{task_list}.
+The navigation videos for these tasks can be found in the supplementary file, while the resulting robot trajectories were plotted in Fig. \ref{tested_result}.
+As shown, all six tasks were successfully accomplished.
+When the robot radius was small ($R$=$0.2$m, see Fig. \ref{indoor0}), the robot selected shorter paths to reach the target.
+When the robot radius increased to $R$=$0.37$m, as shown in Fig. \ref{indoor2}, the robot recognized its inability to traverse the narrow passages and consequently transitioned to wider ones.
+As shown in Table \ref{task_list}, when in relative open scenarios, such as Task (e) and (f), the medium-sized robot achieved comparable performance to the small robot in terms of navigation time.
+It indicated that the dimension-varied robot could perform navigation tasks at a performance level comparable to the meta robot

-\subsubsection{Reaction to sudden changes}
+\subsection{Reaction to Sudden Changes}